brittanyjat/3.2/README.md

 2. Profile Component
     - Uses id from props.match.params to get user info from database then sets to state.
     - No longer uses redux
     - I used setState in a new way!
-This way allows you to change keys on object:
+This way allows you to change objects on state:
         ```javascript
         this.setState(prevState => ({
             user: {